paulshorey/ps-nyc/docs/Pro Tips/Dev/Open Offices/README.md

 ### Open Office space is cheaper per employee,
 but if you're trying to develop top-quality high-end applications, and have millions in investment capital, can't you afford more private spaces?
 Probably.
 But why bother?
 Doesn't everyone prefer the open office?
-Not anyone I've ever talked to.
-Everyone seems afraid to disagree, to be unrealistic, and is choosing their battles.
+Not any one I've ever talked to.
+Everyone seems afraid to disagree, to be unrealistic, and is picking their battles.

 ### In an open office environment, there is no place where someone can really focus and concentrate.
  Every space is a public meeting with the entire company.
 Others people talking, **laughing loudly,** joking, or discussing, is heard by everyone else.
 It is a very stressful environment that modern laborers have to deal with.
 The alternative is to be ousted from their otherwise comfortable (and highpaying) jobs. **Dealing with the stress and distractions is better than the alternative, but we can do even better.**